chipsalliance/firrtl-spec/spec.md

-Note that the clock signal for a register must be of type `clock`{.firrtl}, the reset signal must be a single bit `UInt`{.firrtl}, and the type of initialization value must match the declared type of the register.
+Note that the clock signal for a register must be of type `clock`{.firrtl}, the reset signal must be a single bit `UInt`{.firrtl}, and the type of initialization value must be equivalent to the declared type of the register (see [@sec:type-equivalence] for details).

 ## Invalidates